inducer/hedge/doc/manual/source/discretization.rst

 Vector Kinds
 ------------

-When computing on GPU hardware, the :class`Discretization` operates on fields that are not represented by :mod:`numpy` arrays.
+When computing on GPU hardware, the :class:`Discretization` operates on fields that are not represented by :mod:`numpy` arrays.
 Vector kinds make this explicit.
 Every discretization is guaranteed to support converting its preferred vector kind,